 When planting mint, you’ll discover how rampantly this herb grows.
 Luckily, it can be used in an almost infinite variety of sweet and savoury dishes.
 One way to enjoy this refreshing herb on a hot summer’s day is to prepare a delicious mojito, the national cocktail of Cuba.
 There are several variations of this classic. […]

 In Bogotá, the capital of Colombia, in the district of Los Martires, there is a very special market.
 Two nights a week, Monday and Thursday from 10 pm until late at night, some 400 farmers from around the country gather in Samper Mendoza market to sell their herbs.

-Originally published in the Journal de Montréal on July 13, 2013.
 This wonderful plant, which gets its name from the Latin ‘lavare’ meaning ‘to wash’, is best known for its intense and pleasant fragrance.
 It was used as a medicinal plant in the Middle Ages to treat infectious diseases, because it was believed that its fragrance could stop the spread of diseases such as the plague.

 We do not all have the same likes and … dislikes.
 But all of us do have about 4000 taste sensory receptors, 75% of which are located on the dorsal surface of the tongue, the remainder being distributed along the palate, pharynx and upper esophagus.